Mastering Modern .NET Architecture

 Good architecture is about making good decisions over time, not about following rules or trends.
 This module explains why clear principles help teams make consistent choices and avoid confusion as systems and requirements change.

-• The role of an Architect
+• The Role of an Architect

-• What is good Architecture?
+• What is Good Architecture?

 • Architectural Principles: Encapsulation, Separation of Concerns, ...